About Joel Fendelman

 With roots in Miami, Austin and New York City, Joel Fendelman has written, produced and directed a number of award-winning narrative and documentary films.

-Joel has most recently completed his third feature film "Man on Fire", a documentary about a white Texas preacher who self-immolated in his birth town of Gran Saline in order to bring attention to the unrepented racism there.
+Joel most recently received an IDA Documentary Award for his fourth feature film "Man on Fire", a documentary about a white Texas preacher who self-immolated in his birth town of Grand Saline in order to bring attention to the unrepented racism there.
 The film uses the act as a vehicle to explore racism in small town East Texas and indirectly America as a whole.
 "Man on Fire" premiered at the Slamdance Film Festival in January and will have its broadcast premiere on PBS Independent Lens during the 2018-19 season.

 His second narrative feature film "Remittance" was filmed in Singapore and the Philippines and follows the story of a Filipino mother who travels to Singapore to work as a maid in order to bring a better life to her family back home, but in the process finds her own empowerment amongst the servitude.
 The film looks at class, identity and the universal human experience that crosses all these boundaries.
 Remittance won many festival awards including "Best actress" and "Best Screenplay" at the Brooklyn Film Festival and is currently being distributed worldwide.

 In 2011, Joel completed his first dramatic narrative feature "David", a coming of age story about identity and friendship between a Muslim and a Jewish boy in the ethnic neighborhoods of south Brooklyn.
-The film screened at the Rome and Montreal World Film Festival, which awarded the film it’s prestigious Ecumenical Prize, and at many other venues around the globe.
-It also sparked conversations within and between Jewish and Muslim religious groups universally and continues to be a desired resource for the human education.
+The film screened at the Rome and Montreal World Film Festival, which awarded the film its prestigious Ecumenical Prize, and at many other venues around the globe.
+It also sparked conversations within and between Jewish and Muslim religious groups universally and continues to be a desired resource for teaching tolerance amongst children.

 Joel strives to embrace socially conscious stories that deal with religion, social class, minorities and communicates the underlying connection between us all.